garethltm/obsibrain/COMPSCI361 - Machine Learning/Machine Learning.md

 - Most useful when
 	- We want to automate something a human can do
 	- We want to do things a human can't do (looking through 1TB of data)

+>>[[Machine Learning]] is the field of study that gives the computer the ability to learn without being explicitly programmed
+>
+>>A computer is said to learn from experience E with respect to